NYSCF/monoqlo_release/README.md

 ![Illustrative output](output_illustration2.png)

-For each well, the algorithm also places output files, summarizing the results of well clonality classification, within the "Outputs" directory.
+For each well, the algorithm also outputs flat files, summarizing the results of well clonality classification, to the "Outputs" directory.